convisoappsec/conviso-docs/docs/general/user_management.md

 </div>

 - **Vulnerabilities**: The user will only have control of the vulnerabilities he has been granted access to.
-You need to choose what project (or projects) the user will be granted access to, by clicking on the **Projects** dop-down list, and then choose what vulnerabilities the user will be granted access to, by clicking on the **Vulnerabilities** dop-down list:
+You need to choose what project (or projects) the user will be granted access to, by clicking on the **Projects** drop-down list, and then choose what vulnerabilities the user will be granted access to, by clicking on the **Vulnerabilities** drop-down list:

 <div style={{textAlign: 'center'}}>